lguez/NetCDF95/docs/installation.md

 - The Fortran compiler that was used to compile your installed NetCDF-Fortran library.

+Under Ubuntu or Linux Mint, you can install all these dependencies with the following command:

+	apt install libnetcdff-dev gfortran cmake

 ## Instructions

 1. Get [NetCDF95 from Github](https://github.com/lguez/NetCDF95).
 As